School-Time Matinee Series

 If you are interested in receiving your books prior to the show, contact the arts education office at 662-846-4844 to arrange shipping details.

 Arts education workshops will be available as part of our Read It, See It, Be It program.
 These workshops will run for approximately 30 minutes to one hour in length and are free for students who attend the School-Time Matinee Series performances, but reservations MUST be made ahead of time as there are limited capacities and age restrictions on workshop activities.
 Please check bolognapac.com/education for detailed information on the performance workshops for the 2023- 2024 School-Time Matinee Series season.

 SCHOLARSHIP TICKETS AVAILABLE

 Funding from the Community Foundation of Northwest Mississippi and the Mississippi Arts Commission provides $1 scholarship tickets to public schools in select counties.
 Please note that due to high demand for tickets, caps have been placed on the allotted number of scholarship tickets available per school per performance.
 Scholarship tickets are limited and are available on a first-come, first-served basis.
+If you are issued scholarship tickets and fail to attend the show, your district will be invoiced for the full cost of tickets, as scholarship tickets are limited and can not be disbursed to another school if already reserved.
 Please contact the Arts Education Office to request the scholarship form and to check the availability of remaining scholarship tickets.